 Loss of consciousness, vomiting, seizures or altered awareness should signal an emergency and the person should be taken immediately to the emergency room.
 Caregivers should be very aware of the signs and symptoms of concussion and the level of care needed.

 The fact that falling is an increased risk for older people does not mean that it’s inevitable.
 Simple strategies such as removing household throw rugs and installing grab bars can greatly reduce the risk of falls in the home.
 Extension cords should be moved out of the way as much as possible.
 Stretching and balancing exercises can be added to the daily routine of seniors, helping them to stay firmly on their feet by strengthening core muscles.
 When combined with regular doctor visits, these are among the most important things that can be done to safeguard a senior’s health.

 Awareness of the dangers of concussion for seniors is of vital importance for caregivers.
 If a family member is providing regular care, ensuring the senior has regular checkups with his/her primary care physician is a must.
-Professional caregivers will be able to conduct an assessment of their patient’s status, and whether additional assistance is needed.
+A geriatric care manager will be able to conduct an assessment of their patient’s status, and whether additional assistance is needed.
 Slips and falls are more common now that winter is arriving too.
 Being well prepared is the key to preventing them and the lifelong damage they can cause.